americast/DRL_HVAC/README.md

 Go to the `DRL/custom_gym` directory and issue `$ pip3 install -e .`

-## Running the code
+## Training

-Adjust the port no at which the RL models run in the file `DRL/port_init`.
-Seven RL models run in parallel at ports provided at the file, as well as the next six ports.
+Go to the `DRL` directory and issue `$ python3 driver.py -p <port no>` to train.
+Seven RL models run in parallel at ports provided at command-line flag, as well as the next six ports.
+A small help section may be accessed using `python3 driver.py -h`.
-Go to the `DRL` directory and issue `$ python3 driver.py` The code will run for 500 episodes, and keep plotting the reward as `DRL/figs/updates_<zone>.png` at every step.
+The code will run for 100 episodes, and keep plotting the reward as `DRL/models/figs/updates_<zone>.png` at every step.
+The best model for each zone shall be saved in the `DRL/models/` directory.

+## Inference and Results
+Add a flag `-i` to the command to perform inference i.e., `$ python3 driver.py -p <port no> -i`.
+The results shall be stored in `DRL/results/` directory.
+In order to obtain plots (and make the results easily interpretable), issue the command `python3 plot_gen.py`.
+All commands are to be issued from the `DRL/` directory.

+## Trained models and results
+Trained model files and interpretable results (plots only) have been provided in the `DRL/models/` and `DRL/results/` directory respectively.
+In order to obtain the full results, run the commands as instructed above.

 ## Description of the files
 `DRL/driver.py`: Calls the seven RL models one by one in parallel, generates weather data for each step and triggers the matlab code to start.